550.3 Unearned Income

 To determine countable FSSA unearned income, use the steps below:

-1. Determine the amount of income made available to the SNAP household from the absent military person’s pay since being deployed to a designated combat area.
+1. Determine the amount of income made available to the SNAP household from the absent serviceperson’s pay since being deployed to a designated combat area.
 This amount is usually made by direct deposit or allotment.

-2. If the amount made available to the SNAP household is an increase from the earned income used while they were a SNAP household member, use the income from first bullet above as unearned income.
+2. If the amount made available to the SNAP household is an increase from the earned income used while the serviceperson was a SNAP household member, use the income from step one as unearned income.

-1. Determine the amount of income actually made available to the SNAP household by the absent military person before deployment.
+1. Determine the amount of income made available to the SNAP household by the absent serviceperson before deployment.

-1. Determine the amount of income actually made available to the SNAP household from the absent military person’s pay since deployment.
-This may be by direct deposit or allotment.
+2. Determine the amount of income made available to the SNAP household from the absent serviceperson’s pay since deployment.
+This may be made available by direct deposit or allotment.

-2. If the amount of income actually made available to the SNAP household increases, use the amount of income from step #1 as unearned income.
+3. If the amount made available to the SNAP household increases, use the income from step one as unearned income.

-3. If the amount made available to the SNAP household remains the same or decreases, use the actual amount currently made available to the SNAP household as unearned income.
+4. If the amount made available to the SNAP household remains the same or decreases, use the amount currently made available to the SNAP household as unearned income.

-NOTE: The amount of the increase in military pay due to a promotion and/or a Cost of Living Adjustment after the military person’s deployment is disregarded, if the additional pay is the result of deployment to or while serving in a combat zone, and it was not received immediately prior to serving in the combat zone.
-See 550.5.
+NOTE: The amount of the increase in military pay due to a promotion and/or a cost-of-living adjustment (COLA) after the serviceperson’s deployment is disregarded if the additional pay is the result of deployment to or while serving in a combat zone, and it was not received immediately prior to serving in the combat zone. (see Section 550.5).

 Examples: